Coat of arms of Singapore: Uses

 In 1985, the Monetary Authority of Singapore (MAS) began to issue their second series of coins.
-The coat of arms is displayed on the obverse side of these coins, surrounded by an inscription comprising the name of Singapore in the four official languages (English, Chinese, Malay and Tamil) and the year of minting.
+The coat of arms is displayed on the obverse side of these coins, surrounded by an inscription comprising the name of Singapore in the four official languages (English, Mandarin, Malay and Tamil) and the year of minting.
 In 1987, the dollar coin entered circulation with this same pattern.
 The 1985 series of coins is noted for having a unique interpretation of the coat of arms, with the supporters being positioned lower than the shield, and the supporters reaching up to the arms.
 The MAS moved to officially change the design of the coat of arms on the coins in 1992 to the standard design, however the Authority themselves into the early 2000s continued to use the 1985 designs to represent the coins, despite the coat of arms having been changed.

 According to the MAS, the coat of arms has also appeared on all Singaporean banknotes since the "Orchid" series of 1967.
 State decorations of Singapore also depict the coat of arms on the medallions.
 For example, the medallions of the Darjah Utama Temasek and the Sijil Kemuliaan use the full achievement of arms, while the Darjah Utama Bakti Cemerlang medal displays the shield.